ELF-Lab/OjibweMorph/Spreadsheets/README.md

 ### RULES

-- *aw-to-aa:* For stems that end in "aw", the "aw" goes to "aa" when the suffix complex starts with "g".
+- *aw-to-aa:* For stems that end in "aw", the "aw" goes to "aa" when the suffix complex starts with "g" or "k".

 - *aw-to-oo:* For stems that end in "aw", the "aw" goes to "oo" when the suffix complex starts with "n" or "s".